seifou23i/Grid2Bench/README.md

 # Documentation
-The documentation is accessible via: [the link to readthedocs](readthedocs.org)
+The documentation is accessible from [here](https://grid2bench.readthedocs.io/en/latest/index.html).

 To generate locally the documentation:
 ```commandline